solomiya-hatalyak/source-postgres/README.md

 ## Contributing
 We'll gladly accept any contributions as long as:
-1. You changes are generic and not too specific to you (remember this serves many customers)
+1. Your changes are generic and not too specific to you (remember this serves many customers)
 1. You've added tests
 1. You've documented them
 1. It is backward compatible (if its not backward compatible use the `source.version` parameter to determine behaviour and contact us to coordinate)